AntonC9018/Dungeon-Hopper/world/README.md

 In the case of an action component succeeding, the action as a whole would return, then the `resultEvent` would be saved on `algoEvent` and `algoEvent.succeed` would be set to `true`.
 Otherwise, `algoEvent.succeed` would be `false`, while `resultEvent` would be `nil`.

+*For more discussion on actions, turn to the action page.*

 # Useful World Methods